 Making your home more airtight will make it less expensive to heat and cool, while also improving interior comfort

 Air sealing is the process of sealing leaks in a home’s building envelope to limit the amount of air that leaks out of and into the house.
 Conditioned (heated or cooled) interior air leaking out of the house is called exfiltration.
 Outside air that leaks in is called infiltration.
+If you don´t find any leaks but you are still having trouble cooling down your home then make sure you contact these commercial ac services to get new air conditioning in your home.

 Most air exfiltration takes place through the attic.
 The basement or crawl space is a major source of air infiltration.